 - Network environment: To use Remote Desktop, both computers should be in the same network (LAN); if not, you need to use a VPN or forward ports on your router.
 And Remote Assistance can establish a remote connection between two computers under different networks without doing extra operations.

 - Supported operating system: To connect to a computer via Remote Desktop, the computer that will be controlled should be running Windows Professional Edition or higher edition; otherwise, you'll unable to connect to the remote host computer.
 While Remote Assistance is still available even the host computer is running Home Edition.

-After reading the content about Remote Assistance VS Remote Desktop, you should realize which one to choose under different situations.
+After reading the content about Remote Assistance VS Remote Desktop, you should realize which one to choose in different situations.
 In the next text, you can see the detailed guides on how to use Remote Assistance to offer technical assistance and use RDP to control another computer.

 Here take using Remote Assistance in Windows 10 computer as an example.

 Step 1.
 On the host computer, hold "Windows" and"R" simultaneously to open Run box, type” sysdm.cpl” and click "OK" to access System Properties.

 Step 2.
 Go to "Remote" tab, and check“ Allow Remote Assistance connections to this computer” under "Remote Assistance".

 Step 3.
 After that, you can open Run box, type” msra” and press Enter to open Windows Remote Assistance.

 Step 4.
 Choose“ Invite someone you trust to help you” and click” Save this invitation as a file”.
 Save this file on the desktop and a pop-up window that contains a password will appear.